Minimal illustration of two computer monitors with Windows and Linux icons connected by arrows, and the text ‘View Linux on Windows.’

 sudo apt update && sudo apt install wsdd

-3. Check and Enable the wsdd Service
+Step 3: Enable and Verify the wsdd Service

-Verify that the wsdd service is active:
+Check that the wsdd service is active:

 systemctl status wsdd

-If it’s not running, start and enable it:
+If the service isn’t running, start and enable it:

 sudo systemctl start wsdd